CAMBI-tech/BciPy/README.md

 - `language_model`: gives probabilities of next letters during typing.
 - `parameters`: location of json parameters.
 - `static`: image and sound stimuli, misc manuals, and readable texts for gui.
-- `tasks`: bcipy implemented user tasks.
+- `task`: bcipy implemented user tasks.
 Main collection of bci modules for use during various experimentation.
 Ex.
-RSVPCalibration.
+RSVP Calibration.
 - `feedback`: feedback mechanisms for sound and visual stimuli.
 - `main`: executor of experiments.
 Main entry point into the application